Porous CrO$_2$: a ferromagnetic half-metallic member in sparse hollandite oxide family: Introduction

 \section{Introduction}

 { }In the field of material science, studies on transition metal oxides (TMO) is prolific.
 However, TMOs never get tired to amaze the scholars through their versatile character.
 Not only that, even the burgeoning development in first-principles electronic-structure schemes faces the challenge of describing the underlying Physics of TMOs.
-Along with dynamical mean free theory (DMFT), inclusion of Hubbard parameters are mostly successful approaches.
+Beside dynamical mean free theory (DMFT), inclusion of Hubbard parameters is established as a successful approach in describing TMOs.

 { } Though TMOs are found to form solid-state structure of various symmetries, some structures are known for their uniqueness.
 The porous layered hollandite structure of $\alpha-$MnO$_2$ is such an example \cite{bystrom1950}.
 The $2\times2$ tunnel within this structure can accommodate additional atomic species (e.g., Pb$^{ 2+}$ , B$^{2+}$, K$^+$ , etc.) while producing \cite{luo2010,li2007}.
-Such additional species can tune the electronic and magnetic properties as wells.
-A good number of publications in this field is the testimonial to the importance of study on this structure \cite{cockayne2012,tseng2015,wang2009}.
-However, till date, there is no report on any other TMO exhibiting similar crystal structure.
+Not only it is beneficial for ion storage application for battery industry, but also such additional species can tune the electronic and magnetic properties as well \cite{gao2020,kim2020,hu2015,tseng2015,tripkovic2018}.
+A good number of publications in this field is the testimonial to the importance of study on this structure \cite{cockayne2012,tseng2015,wang2009,wang2019,zhang2012,mondal2020,sivakumar2021,dong2020}.
+However, till date, there is no report on any other hollandite TMO exhibiting similar structure with hollow tunnel except $\alpha-$MnO$_2$.

+{ } Beside Manganese, hollandite oxide structures of Vanadium, Chromium, Ruthenium and Titanium were theoretically or experimentally studied where different cations occupy the tunnel space \cite{abriel1979,carter2002,lebedev2017,stimpson2018,endo1976}.
+For example, in K$_2$V$_8$O$_{16}$ Potassium ions reside at the tunnel of the hollandite-type structure exhibiting anti-ferromagnetic (AFM) insulating ground state \cite{okada1978,isobe2006}.
+In contrast K$_2$Cr$_8$O$_{16}$ has ferromagnetic (FM) insulating ground state ($T\langle 95K$) and, in the temperature range $95K \langle T \langle 180K$ it is found in metallic FM state \cite{hasegawa2009,tamada1996,mahadevan2010,toriyama2011}.

+{ } In K$_2$Cr$_8$O$_{16}$, there are two Cr$^{3+}$ and six Cr$^{4+}$ per formula unit.
+As Cr$^{3+}$ is more stable ionic state found in several compounds, the extraction of K$^+$ ion is a challenging task.
+Using electrochemical oxidation or soft-chemistry reactions, partial de-insertion of K$^+$ have been reported.
+This may provide a clue to mitigate the hindrance in synthesising porous hollandite \CrO~ \cite{pirrotta2012}.